Max Muncy Player Props: Dodgers vs. Athletics

-On Tuesday, Max Muncy (.811 slugging percentage in past 10 games, including six home runs) and the Los Angeles Dodgers face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+On Wednesday, Max Muncy (.703 slugging percentage in past 10 games, including five home runs) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
 First pitch is at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Reds.
+In his most recent game he had a hitless showing (0-for-4) against the Athletics.

 Max Muncy Game Info & Props vs. the Athletics